Tony Eury Jr.: Racing career

 In 2018, Eury Jr. was hired by Premium Motorsports to serve as the crew chief for their No. 7 car in the Daytona 500 when it was driven by Danica Patrick in her final NASCAR race.
 He only crew chiefed the car in that race in order to reunite with Patrick, as he was her crew chief at JR Motorsports from 2010 to 2012 in what was then known as the Nationwide Series.

 In 2020, Eury Jr. was the crew chief for Natalie Decker and the Ken Schrader Racing No. 52 car in the ARCA Menards Series season-opener at Daytona, fielded in a collaboration with Fury Race Cars.

 In 2022, Eury Jr. returned to NASCAR again and became the crew chief for the new Money Team's No. 50 car driven by Kaz Grala, the son of Darius Grala, one of the other co-owners of Fury Race Cars.
 On February 23, 2022, Eury was suspended for four races after the No. 50 lost a wheel during the 2022 Daytona 500.

-On January 17, 2025, it was announced that Eury Jr. would return as crew chief of the No. 50 car for the renamed Team AmeriVet in 2025 with Burt Myers making his Cup Series debut in the season-opening Cook Out Clash at Bowman Gray Stadium.
+On January 17, 2025, it was announced that Eury Jr. would return as crew chief of the No. 50 car for the renamed Team AmeriVet in 2025 with Burt Myers making his Cup Series debut in the season-opening Cook Out Clash.